 The management of cryptographic keys is essential to the effective use of cryptographic techniques.
 Cryptographic techniques can also be used to protect cryptographic keys.
 Procedures may need to be considered for handling legal requests for access to cryptographic keys, e.g. encrypted information can be required to be made available in an unencrypted form as evidence in a court case.

 The processes underlying all widely accepted ciphers are and should be known, allowing extensive testing by all interested parties: not just the originating cryptographer.
-We tend to test our expectations of how our software development creations should work instead of looking for ways they deviate from expected behavior.
+We tend to test our expectations of how our software development creations should work instead of looking for ways they deviate from expected behaviour.
 Our peers do not usually approach our work in that way.
 Consequently, allowing a large number of people to try to break an encryption algorithm is always a good idea.
 A secret, proprietary ciphers are suspect.
 A good encryption solution follows Auguste Kerckhoffs’ principle:

 The security of the encryption scheme must depend only on the secrecy of the keys and not on the secrecy of the algorithm If a vendor, or one of your peers, informs you he or she has come up with a proprietary, secret cipher that is unbreakable, that person is either the foremost cryptographer of all time or deluded.
 In either case, only the relentless pounding on the cipher by cryptanalysts can determine its actual strength.
 Now that we have established the key as the secret component of any well-tested cipher, how do we keep our keys safe from loss or theft?
 If we lose a key, the data it protects is effectively lost to us.
 If a key is stolen, the encrypted data is at a higher risk of discovery.
 And how do we share information with other organizations or individuals if they do not have our key?
 AES is a symmetric cipher; it uses the same key for both encryption and decryption.
 So, if I want to send AES-encrypted information to a business partner, how do I safely send the key to the receiver?